SpaceBuckets/SpaceBuckets/static/builds/robemade/robemade.md

 For the bucket ventilation I'm using a combination of different kind of fans.
 The main intake is a 6 inch 110v fan that was really easy to install, just plug and play. <strong>This is a powerful fan that creates great circulation inside the container. </strong>For the top exhaust I'm using a mini fan that should be enough to extract the heat for the light bulbs.
 I think I might add elbows to the fans to prevent light leaks, I am more concerned with light getting in during flowering than light getting out, so I will cross that bridge when I get to it.

 <h3>LIGHTING STUFF</h3><strong>For the lighting configuration I'm using 4x23wCFL + 1x26wCFL on the lid</strong>, with adjustable height and a 5 meter, 300 LED strip (5050) outdoor use, pure white color.
 As the plant grows, the cords can be tied to raise the level of the light source.
-This is essential if you are using CFL bulbs, as they are most effective when placed really close to the leaves."
+This is essential if you are using <a href='https://amzn.to/3jMfTYw'>CFL bulbs</a>, as they are most effective when placed really close to the leaves."
 v: "10647"
 g: "5050,bin,cfl"